 - Woody Woodpecker gets three wishes from a leprechaun woodpecker.
 The first wish gets Woody in trouble with the law, so he uses the second wish to get out of the jam.
 Woody uses the third wish to tell the leprechaun (in kid-friendly terms) to go to Hell.

 Three good wishes examples:

-- Subverted in the Asatte No Houkou manga; a sign by the shrine the wishing stone is in says each stone will grant three wishes, but in truth, each one only grants one wish.
+- Subverted in the Living for the Day After Tomorrow manga; a sign by the shrine the wishing stone is in says each stone will grant three wishes, but in truth, each one only grants one wish.

-- Genies in Disney's Aladdin movies must give whomever hold their lamps three wishes, with three restrictions: they can't kill anybody (but, as the sequel Aladdin: The Return of Jafar made clear, "you'd be surprised what you can live through"), they can't make anybody fall in love with anybody else (there's a moment when Jafar wishes for Jasmine to fall in love with him; Jasmine fakes it, much to Genie's surprise), and they can't bring people back from the dead (it's not a pretty picture... they don't like doing it!)
+- Genies in Aladdin movies must give whomever hold their lamps three wishes, with three restrictions: they can't kill anybody (but, as the sequel Aladdin: The Return of Jafar made clear, "you'd be surprised what you can live through"), they can't make anybody fall in love with anybody else (there's a moment when Jafar wishes for Jasmine to fall in love with him; Jasmine fakes it, much to Genie's surprise), and they can't bring people back from the dead (it's not a pretty picture... they don't like doing it!).
 And of course, wishing for more wishes is strictly forbidden (but, as Aladdin proved, genies can apparently be tricked into using their powers without making an official wish, when he doubts whether Genie can even free them from the Cave of Wonders and Genie takes the dare, freeing them without realizing Aladdin never actually wished for it).

 - In the DuckTales the Movie: Treasure of the Lost Lamp, the villainous sorcerer has a talisman that allows him to override the three wish rule.
 And unfortunately, wishing for possession of the talisman is the one wish beyond the genie's power.

 - Theseus gets three wishes from Poseidon, and in Euripides' play Hippolytus, he uses one of them to kill the eponymous character.